freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 ---------------------------------

 In cases where an Admin Workstation USB flash drive has been lost or destroyed, and no backup exists, it is possible to rebuild one.
-In order to do so, you'll need
+In order to do so, you'll need:

 - physical access to the SecureDrop servers
 - 2 USB flash drives:

   - Tails Template drive
   - 1 replacement Admin Workstation USB flash drive (USB3 and 16GB or better recommended)

 The process requires experience with the Linux command line and Tails, and can take up to 3 hours.
 If a backup of the SecureDrop Application Server is available,